port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/broadcast-api-consumers-message.md

 ## Let's test it!

-Trigger the actions from the [self-service](https://app.getport.io/self-serve) page of your Port application.
+Trigger the actions from the `API` page (below) or the [self-service](https://app.getport.io/self-serve) page of your Port application.

 <img src='/img/self-service-actions/setup-backend/github-workflow/examples/sendBroadcast.png' width='100%' border="1px" />